AD Blocker Detected

 If you want to practice mindfulness every day, start in the morning.
 When you wake up, stay in your bed and lay flat on your back with your palms up.
 Start an abbreviated version of the body scanning technique or do the 3-minute breathing exercise if you are in a rush.

-Our days are long and stressful and a good way to incorporate mindfulness into our daily lives is to end the night with a mindfulness technique, as well.
-It is good to reset your body and mind after a long and stressful day.
+Our days are long and stressful, and a good way to incorporate mindfulness into our daily lives is to end the night with a mindfulness technique.
+Resetting your body and mind after a long and stressful day is good.

 Doing this will set you up for success the following day.
 You will sleep better and wake up refreshed with a sharp mind.

-It is important to be active and aware on a daily basis, but there needs to be a happy medium.
-You do not need to constantly put your focus on your body or exact thoughts and motivations, but it will serve you to take steps to relax your body and sharpen your mind on a daily basis.
+It is essential to be active and aware, but there needs to be a happy medium.
+You do not need to focus on your body or exact thoughts and motivations constantly, but it will serve you to take steps to relax your body and sharpen your mind daily.

 You are here.
 You affect things, and things affect you.
 You are a mind and a body and a soul.
-By incorporating mindfulness into your daily life, even if that just means taking five minutes to meditate in a dark and quiet room, you can significantly improve your life.
+You can significantly improve your life by incorporating mindfulness into your daily life, even if that just means taking five minutes to meditate in a dark and quiet room.